Migration guide

 Migration:

-• Be aware of the existance and name change of the result columns.
+• Be aware of the existence and name change of the result columns.

 Using this example.